 Safeguarding is intrinsic to everything we do at St Albans Girls' School.
-It is of paramount importance that all our students are safe, well cared for and are happy learners.
+It is of paramount importance that all our students are safe, well cared for, happy learners.

 Safeguarding includes our commitment to safe recruitment of staff, security around the building, child protection, anti-bullying, online and e-safety, PREVENT duty and many other areas.
 We make sure all policies under the safeguarding umbrella are reviewed regularly, click here to view our Child Protection, Anti-bullying, E-safety, Radicalisation, Health and Safety Policies.